Vegan crepes: the recipe without eggs or milk

 1. In a large bowl, mix the flour, cornstarch, sugar, and a pinch of salt.

-2. Add the plant-based milk, vegan oil, and vanilla extract to the bowl containing the dry ingredients.
+2. Add the plant-based milk, vegan oil, and vanilla to the bowl containing the dry ingredients.

 3. Gently mix with a wooden spoon or spatula until the batter is smooth.
 Be careful not to overmix to keep the pancakes light.

-4. Preheat a non-stick pan over medium-low heat and add a drop of neutral oil if necessary to prevent the crepes from sticking.
+4. Preheat a non-stick pan over medium-low heat and add a drop of neutral oil if necessary to prevent the pancakes from sticking.

-5. Pour the batter into the pan in small amounts. "crêpe bien" translates to "good crepe" in English. hot to form a round crepe.
+5. Pour a small amount of batter into the pan at crepe well hot to form a round crepe.
 Spread the batter by tilting the pan so that it is evenly distributed and forms a circle.
-Let it cook until bubbles form on the surface of the crepe and the edges begin to brown (about 2 to 3 minutes).
+Let it cook until bubbles form on the surface of the crepe and the edges start to brown (about 2 to 3 minutes).

-6. Using a spatula, gently flip the crepe and let it cook on the other side for another 1 to 2 minutes, until it is golden brown.
+6. Using a spatula, gently flip the crepe and let it cook on the other side for another 1 to 2 minutes, until it is golden.
 You will get some Soft crepes that will be a real treat for your taste buds.

-7. Repeat steps 5 and 6 to cook the remaining batter.
+7. Repeat steps 5 and 6 to cook the remaining dough.

-Here is our vegan recipe for pancakes without eggs or milk, with all the necessary steps to prepare original, delicious, and fluffy crepes.
+Here is our vegan recipe for crepes without eggs or milk with all the necessary steps to prepare original, delicious, and fluffy crepes.

 Raw crepe recipe:

 For even healthier and very original crepes, you can opt for raw crepes, which are also an interesting alternative to traditional crepes.
-They are mainly composed of raw ingredients and do not require high-heat cooking, thus retaining all the vitamins and minerals from the fruits they contain.
+They are mainly composed of raw ingredients and do not require high-heat cooking : they therefore retain all the vitamins and minerals of the fruits that compose them.
 Here is our simple recipe for raw vegan crepes:

 Ingredients: